 If you’re unsure where to start, your state’s real estate commission website should have a list of approved real estate schools to choose from.

-Find out how long the school has been operating since that can help give you an idea of how smoothly things will run.
-Plus, the longer they’ve been around, the more familiar with state and federal regulations they’ll be.
+Find out how long the school has been operating; that can give you an idea of how smoothly things will run.
+Plus, the longer they’ve been around, the more familiar they’ll be with state and federal regulations.

 Best Online Real Estate Classes